jordvnkm/FBAppDemo/README.md

 ![page_access_req](https://github.com/jordvnkm/FBAppDemo/blob/master/docs/page_access_req.png)

+A user may also publish an unpublished post at a later date.
+When viewing the Post's detail component, a "Publish" button will appear if the post is not already published.
+Clicking on this button will trigger a POST request to update the post's is_published field to true.

 ## Publishing Photo / Video with Cloudinary
 When creating posts, the user may choose to add a photo or video to their content.
 The image or video is hosted on cloudinary and the url is then used as the file_url in the Graph api POST request.
+The application checks to make sure that the file format is acceptable for the graph api POST request.
+Currently the file formats that are accepted are :

+Video: 3g2, 3gp, 3gpp, asf, avi, dat, divx, dv, f4v, flv, m2ts, m4v, mkv, mod, mov, mp4, mpe, mpeg, mpeg4, mpg, mts, nsv, ogm, ogv, qt, tod, ts, vob, and wmv.

+Image: JPEG BMP PNG GIF TIFF

 ![cloudinary_upload](https://github.com/jordvnkm/FBAppDemo/blob/master/docs/cloudinary_upload.png)